-We entered into separate equity distribution agreements on each of December 20, 2019 (the "2019 ATM Program") and June 22, 2021 (the "2021 ATM Program" and, together with the 2019 ATM Program, the "ATM Programs") with various financial institutions pursuant to which it may issue and sell shares of its common stock having an aggregate offering price of up to \$300.0 million under each ATM Program from time to time in negotiated transactions or transactions that are deemed to be "at the market" offerings as defined in Rule 415 under the Securities Act.
-Under each of the ATM Programs, we may enter into one or more forward transactions (each, a "forward sale transaction") under separate master forward sale confirmations and related supplemental confirmations with each of the various financial institutions party to the respective ATM Program for the sale of shares of its common stock on a forward basis.
+We entered into separate equity distribution agreements on each of December 20, 2019 (the "2019 ATM Program") and June 22, 2021 (the "2021 ATM Program" and, together with the 2019 ATM Program, the "ATM Programs") with various financial institutions pursuant to which we may issue and sell shares of our common stock having an aggregate offering price of up to \$300.0 million under each ATM Program from time to time in negotiated transactions or transactions that are deemed to be "at the market" offerings as defined in Rule 415 under the Securities Act.
+Under each of the ATM Programs, we may enter into one or more forward transactions (each, a "forward sale transaction") under separate master forward sale confirmations and related supplemental confirmations with each of the various financial institutions party to the respective ATM Program for the sale of shares of our common stock on a forward basis.

-The following table sets forth certain information with respect to issuances under the 2019 ATM Program during the quarter ended March 31, 2022 (amounts in thousands, except share amounts):
+The following table sets forth certain information with respect to issuances under the 2019 ATM Program during the six months ended June 30, 2022 (amounts in thousands, except share amounts):

 2019 ATM Program

-For the Three Months Ended: Number of Shares Issued(1) Net Proceeds(1)
+For the three months ended Number of Shares Issued(1) Net Proceeds(1)

 March 31, 2022 434,925 \$ 9,409

+June 30, 2022 - -

 Total 434,925 \$ 9,409

 (1) Shares issued by us, which were all issued in settlement of forward sales transactions.
-Additionally, as of March 31, 2022, we had entered into forward sales transactions under the 2019 ATM Program for the sale of an additional 1,950,000 shares of its common stock that have not yet been settled.
-Subject to its right to elect net share settlement, we expect to physically settle the forward sales transactions by the maturity dates set forth in each applicable forward sale transaction placement notice, which dates range from June 2022 to January 2023.
+Additionally, as of June 30, 2022, we had entered into forward sales transactions under the 2019 ATM Program for the sale of an additional 1,950,000 shares of our common stock that have not yet been settled.
+Subject to our right to elect net share settlement, we expect to physically settle the forward sales transactions by the maturity dates set forth in each applicable forward sale transaction placement notice, which dates range from July 2022 to June 2023.
 Assuming the forward sales transactions are physically settled in full utilizing a net weighted average initial forward sales price of \$21.82 per share, we expect to receive net proceeds of approximately \$42.6 million, after deducting offering costs, subject to adjustments in accordance with the applicable forward sale transaction.
-We accounted for the forward sale agreements as equity.
+We accounted for the forward sale transactions as equity.

-No sales of shares of our common stock were made under the 2021 ATM Program during the quarter ended March 31, 2022.
+No sales of shares of our common stock were made under the 2021 ATM Program during the six months ended June 30, 2022.

 We used the net proceeds received from such sales for general corporate purposes.
-As of March 31, 2022, we had approximately \$300.0 million of gross sales of its common stock available under the 2021 ATM Program and \$87.4 million of gross sales of its common stock available under the 2019 ATM Program.
+As of June 30, 2022, we had approximately \$300.0 million of gross sales of our common stock available under the 2021 ATM Program and \$87.4 million of gross sales of our common stock available under the 2019 ATM Program.